-Thus universal gas constant R = energy per mole per kelvin or amount of work or energy that can be obtained from one mole of gas when its temperature raised by one kelvin.
+Therefore, from the significance of the ideal gas law, R = energy per mole per kelvin or amount of work or energy that can be obtained from one mole of gases when its temperature raised by one kelvin.

 where g = weight in gram

-Thus from the above equation, we can easily find out the density from the known molecular weight of the gas.
+Therefore, from the ideal gas equation formula, we can easily find out the density from the known molar mass of the mixed gases.

 The density of ammonia at 5-atmosphere pressure and 30°C temperature 3.42 gm lit-1.
-What is the molecular weight of ammonia?
+What is the molar mass of ammonia?

 = 16.99 gm mol-1

 N0 = Avogadro number = 6.023 × 1023